chapel-lang/chapel/doc/rst/technotes/initequals.rst

    // method body may be empty in this case
   }

-The ``compilerError`` utility function can be used for the same purpose:
+A call to the ``compilerError`` utility function can be used for the same
+purpose:

 .. code-block:: chapel